pprados/xpath4sax/README.md

 A quick XPath analyser with a SAX Parser.
-Some syntaxes are invalide, but all using syntax are presents.
+Some syntaxes are invalides, but all using syntax are presents.
 It's possible to catch many XPath in the same time.
 ```
 XPathXMLHandler handler=new XPathXMLHandler()